-A great deal of executive-level learning takes place through discussions, projects, presentations, and sharing of experiences.
+A great deal of executive-level learning takes place through discussions, collaborative projects, presentations, and sharing of personal experiences.
 To optimize the participants' diverse styles and learning needs, the class is treated as a learning community in which everyone collaborates to share and affirm new knowledge, learning, and critical thinking.
-Skills associated with active listening, management of differences, leadership styles, and learning preferences are developed.
-Members create and implement a collective vision of an effective learning community, interacting for the duration of the program and often continuing after EMBA graduation.
+Skills associated with active listening, appreciation and management of individual differences, leadership styles, and learning preferences are developed.
+Members create and implement a collective vision of an effective learning community that interacts for the duration of the program and typically continues after graduation from the EMBA program.